wizmer/spack/deploy/README.md

 ![alt text](drawings/workflow.png "Deployment Workflow")

-There are four stages:
+There are five stages:

 1. compilers: all necessary compilers
 2. tools: software involved in the building process
-3. libraries: software dependencies of our stack
+3. serial-libraries: software dependencies of our stack
+4. parallel-libraries: software dependencies of our stack requiring MPI
-4. applications: packages maintained by Blue Brain
+5. applications: packages maintained by Blue Brain

 During deployment, package specs required by Spack are generated with the Python package of this repository and subsequently build by Spack.